Liberation Institute

-Liberation Institute is a Christian academic institution located in Calamba, Misamis Occidental, Philippines.
-The institute currently offers Pre-Elementary, Grade School, and High School.
+The Liberation Institute is a Christian academic institution located in Calamba, Misamis Occidental, Philippines.
+The institute currently caters Pre-Elementary, Grade School, and High School students.

 History

 The school was founded on March 18, 1946 by members of the United Church of Christ in the Philippines.
-The school was named as such because the founding was briefly before the Philippines became an independent nation (July 4, 1946)1, hence the name "Liberation."
-It was recognized by the Philippine government as an institution of higher education in the same year that it was founded, with recognition No. 165.
+The school was named as such because the founding was briefly before the Philippines became an independent nation (July 4, 1946), hence the name "Liberation."
+It was recognized by the Philippine government as an institution of higher education in the same year that it was founded, with Recognition No. 165.

 Liberation Christian School

 In 1996, the school celebrated its golden anniversary and in the following year, its name was changed to Liberation Christian School.
-However, due to public clamor for the retention of the old name, the administration finally decided to restore again the name, Liberation Institute.
+However, due to public clamor for the retention of the old name, the administration decided to restore the former name.